Hoppers Crossing - North

 Hoppers Crossing - North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that could impact the region.
-Notable projects include Ison Road Extension, Harlow Tarneit, Tarneit Indoor Sports Facility, and Marigold Tarneit.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 28 projects that could impact this region.
+Notable initiatives include Ison Road Extension, Harlow Tarneit, Tarneit Indoor Sports Facility, and Marigold Tarneit.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.